• Skip to main content

 May I arrange for a visit to see what your program looks like?
 May I drop in to try to speak with someone?

 Sorry, due to the large number of applications we do not offer informal visit opportunities.
 Please apply through ERAS.
 If you are chosen for an interview, we will let you know.
-All interviews for the 2021-2022 application season will be done virtually.
+All interviews will be done virtually.

 May I send you a copy of my CV?